The Ultimate List Of Coffee Desserts: 15 Recipes That Will Blow Your Mind!

 There’s something classic and charmingly vintage about coffee and walnut cakes but they’re brought right up to date in these miniature versions.

-The flavors have endured for a reason: it’s often mentioned as one of the best coffee flavored cake recipes.
+The flavours have endured for a reason: it’s often mentioned as one of the best coffee flavoured cake recipes.
 (Note that most coffee cake recipes are meant to be served with coffee, not made with it.

 “A party without cake is just a meeting.” – Julia Child